Smile-Formations/React/chapters/2-basics/02-jsx.md

 ### `JukeBox` component

-We will develop an application that manages articles.
+We will develop an application that manages tracks.

 We will begin with an `JukeBox` component: